-Freshman Those having 0-29 credits

-Sophomore Those having 30-59 credits

-Junior Those having 60-89 credits

-Senior Those having 90 or more credits
+UndergraduateThose having 0-29 creditsFreshman...Those having 0-29 creditsSophomore...Those having 30-59 creditsJunior...Those having 60-89 creditsSenior...Those having 90 or more credits

 Graduation Policies

 Graduation Dates

 A student's graduation date coincides with his/her degree completion date, at the conclusion of the Fall, Spring and Summer terms.
 For those in the Degree completion program, graduation dates follow the program student handbook policies.
 Degrees will only be conferred for those who have completed all degree requirements.
 Graduation ceremonies are held annually in May.
 Students who need 2 classes that can be completed at Nyack College/ATS in the summer (not sequential courses) may walk in Spring commencement with advisor approval, provided they register and pay in full before the Spring semester ends.